tstillwell/appengine_multiblog/README.md

 It is not recommended to disable autoescaping as this can open the app (and users) to potential threat vectors and tracking.

+## Contributing

+#### New Code / Features
+If you feel new features should be added and you know how to implement them:

+Ensure any python code is PEP8 compliant,and any HTMLis valid HTML5.

+Then simply create a Pull Request with a brief summary of your changes and the update will be reviewed

 ## Built with help from

 ### Google App Engine